mstazherova/IM-CycleGAN/README.md

 # IM-CycleGAN
 Individual Module Project, University of Potsdam

+The purpose of this project was to apply cycle-consistent adversatial networks proposed by Zhu et al. to the face attribute manipulation problem.

-Unpaired image-to-image translation using CycleGAN [1] approach.
-Convert faces with eyeglasses to faces with no eyeglasses and vice versa.
+We investigate the use of unpaired image-to-image translation using [CycleGAN](https://junyanz.github.io/CycleGAN/) [1] to the task of eyeglasses removal from faces along with the reverse task of adding eyeglasses to facial images.

 Final version can be found in `keras` folder.
+All implementation details and model architecture can also be found in the project paper (report_cycleGAN.pdf).

 ## Data
-Data folders are not being uploaded to GitHub due to privacy and size issues.
+Data folders are not being uploaded to GitHub due to size issues and a little bit of privacy.

 Sets:
 * Eyeglasses: 1777 training images